lazysquirrellabs/blog/README.md

-Source code for my [blog](http://blog.matheusamazonas.net), developed with Jekyll.
+Source code for our [blog](http://blog.lslabs.dev), developed with Jekyll.